OpenNebula/docs/source/management_and_operations/network_management/security_groups.rst

     $ onesecgroup create ./sg.txt
     ID: 102

-  .. note:: This guide focuses on the CLI command ``onesecgroup``, but you can also manage Security Groups using :ref:`Sunstone <sunstone>`, mainly through the Security Group tab in a user friendly way.
+.. tip:: This guide focuses on the CLI command ``onesecgroup``, but you can also manage Security Groups using the :ref:`Sunstone GUI interface <fireedge_sunstone>`.
+Select the **Security Group** tab to create and manage groups in a user-friendly way.

 |sg_wizard_create|